-© Wash hands and face
+Wash hands and face

-In addition to thorough enforcement of health managemen through such measures as using antiseptic solution strictly observing hand and face washing with soap, and measuring temperatures, as well as the wearing of masks and other such measures during work and meetings, we are making various efforts and thinking of various ways to combat infection in ways such as avoiding the 3Cs face washing with soap and and gloves when using ice running wate
+In addition to thorough enforcement of health management through such measures as using antiseptic solution. strictly observing hand and face washing with soap, and measuring temperatures, as well as the wearing of masks and other such measures during work and meetings, we are making various efforts and thinking of various ways to combat infection in ways such as avoiding the 3Cs.